Eurydia/project-structogram-builder-online-docs/docs/technical-documentation/renderer/02-structogram-node.md

 This compnent is a collection of smaller components that are used to render a `Node` object as a `StructogramNodeLoopFirst`, `StructogramNodeLoopLast`, `StructogramNodeIfElse`, or `StructogramNodeProcess` component based on its `kind` property.

-The `StructogramNode` component is a functional component that takes a `Node` object and optional border properties as its props.
-It uses a switch statement to determine the `kind` of the `Node` object and renders different components accordingly.

 Here is an interface of the component:

 ```tsx